vmware-allspark/tsm_multi_ingressgateway/README.md

    <br/>
    <br/>

-   13) Now cross-cluster communication should be working and bookinfo application is contained on bookinfo namespaces of Cluster-1 and Cluser-2 accessible through the istio-ingressgateway and GNS takes care of cross-cluster communication.
+   13) Now bookinfo application is contained on bookinfo namespaces of Cluster-1 and Cluser-2.
+The frontend microservice productpage is accessible through the istio-ingressgateway and GNS takes care of cross-cluster communication.

    ![Alt text](/images/bookinfo_gnsview.png?raw=true)